expertflow/keycloak-nodejs-connect/READ_ME.md

 __Detail of functions is given below:__
 ```
 userAuthentication(user_name, user_password)
-This function takes two parameters.
-It then ask keycloak whether user exists in keycloak or not.
+This function ask keycloak whether user exists in keycloak or not.
 If user exists it returns an access_token which have all the roles,permissions and other data against that user.
 ```
 ```
 createResource(resource_name, resource_scope = "bank-account")
-This function takes 2 parameters in which one is default.
+This function creates a resource in keycloak.
 The default value is defined in the keycloak.json file.
 We only pass resource_name into a function and it creates a resource in keycloak client under Authorization tab.
 ```
 ```
 deleteResource(resource_name)